yousoufos/amazonClone/README.md

 -   Algolia
 -   chart.js

+## Installation
+- Create a firebase account https://firebase.google.com/
+- Create an algolia acount https://www.algolia.com/
+- Rename the .envExample by .env and fill it with your firbase and algolia credentials
+- npm instal

 ## Info

 All the product in the app are fake and just for example, if you do a precess order you will not be chrged ;)